mucaho/jnetrobust/README.md

 How do I use it?
 ------------------
 It is a library and imposes no restrictions on how you use it:
-* the protocol maintains an internal state, that is updated every time you use it
+* the [protocol](http://mucaho.github.io/jnetrobust/com/github/mucaho/jnetrobust/Protocol.html) maintains an internal state, that is updated every time you use it
 * the protocol just adds/removes metadata to/from your original data
 * you decide what to do with the metadata-packaged data (e.g. add some of your own metadata, etc... )
 * you decide how you want to serialize the metadata-packaged data (e.g. with [default serialization](http://docs.oracle.com/javase/7/docs/api/java/io/Externalizable.html), [Kryo](https://github.com/EsotericSoftware/kryo), etc... )
 * you decide how you want to send the metadata-packaged data (e.g. plain [DatagramSocket](http://docs.oracle.com/javase/7/docs/api/java/net/DatagramSocket.html), newer NIO [DatagramChannel](http://docs.oracle.com/javase/7/docs/api/java/nio/channels/DatagramChannel.html) or even network frameworks like [Apache MINA](https://mina.apache.org/))

+A reference implementation which glues all those pieces together is also provided for convenience, with an example listed below.

 **Refer to the [Wiki pages](https://github.com/mucaho/jnetrobust/wiki) for additional information!**

 Talk is cheap.
 Show me the code. [[1]](http://lkml.org/lkml/2000/8/25/132)
 --------------------------------
-Here is a minimal, complete example:
+Here is a minimal, complete example of using the provided reference implementation:
 **Code**
 ```java
 public class BidirectionalMain {